MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shgetnewlinkinfow.md

 ##### - uFlags.SHGNLI_NOLOCNAME (0x000000010)

 0x000000010. <b>Windows Vista and later</b>.
 Use the non-localized parsing name of the target pointed to by <i>pszLinkTo</i> as the name of the shortcut file.
 If this flag is not set, the localized name is used.

+##### - uFlags.SHGNLI_NOUNIQUE (0x000000002)

+0x000000002.
+Skip the normal checks that ensure that the shortcut name is unique within the destination folder.
+If this flag is not included, the function creates the shortcut name and then determines whether the name is unique in the destination folder.
+If a file with the same name already exists in the destination folder, the shortcut name will be modified.
+This process is repeated until a unique name is found.

+##### - uFlags.SHGNLI_PIDL (0x000000001)

+0x000000001.
+The target pointed to by <i>pszLinkTo</i> is a PIDL that represents the target.
+If this flag is not included, <i>pszLinkTo</i> is regarded as the address of a string that contains the path and file name of the target.

+##### - uFlags.SHGNLI_PREFIXNAME (0x000000004)

+0x000000004.
+The created name will be preceded by the string "Shortcut to ".

 ##### - uFlags.SHGNLI_USEURLEXT (0x000000020)